-When the school day begins for older kids, younger children at home also benefit from routine and a learning environment.
-Make the most of your time together by engaging in a variety of hands-on experiences that promote opportunities for learning through play.
+Make the most of your time with young children at home when the school day begins for older kids.
+Engage in a variety of hands-on experiences that promote opportunities for learning through play.

-After the flurry and excitement of getting big kids back to public school, or settled into a home school routine, little kids might start asking: What can I do?
+After the flurry and excitement of getting big kids back to their classrooms, or settled into a home school routine, little kids might start asking: What can I do?

-This generally means younger kids want to be doing things with you, creating a juggling act between running the household and running with the kids!
+For young kids at home, this generally means doing things with you.
+This creates a juggling act between running the household and running with the kids!

 If your child attends a preschool, or you home school one or more children, a portion of the day may already be scheduled with early learning curriculum.